-The situation in Burma is as complex as it is long.
-Over 60 years of civil war have left Burma one of the poorest countries in the world.
-During this time, successive military dictatorships killed thousands of their own people and displaced millions in resistance areas.
-The resulting power vacuum has created a situation ripe for drug cultivation, child soldiers, acts of possible genocide, and starvation.
+Over 70 years of civil war, longest running in the world, have left Burma one of the poorest countries in the world.
+During this time, successive military dictatorships killed thousands of their own people and displaced millions in resistance areas, … Continued

 In 2021, the Burma military took power in a coup, attacked its own people, and increased attacks on the ethnic people of Burma.
 The Burma Army is killing protesters in the cities and plains and killing and displacing thousands of ethnic people in the mountains.
 In spite of this, there is a feeling of solidarity, commitment, and hope amongst both the Burman and the ethnic people of Burma.
 The Burmese of the cities and plains have banded together to resist the tyranny in ways never seen before.

 The ethnic people in the mountains, chased from their homes, refuse to give up and continue loving and helping each other.
 Our FBR Ranger teams and other groups move amongst the ethnic people providing medical aid, food support, and being with them in love.
 The Burma military is more powerful than anyone here but we believe God is still more powerful and is giving us ways to help.
 There is a new humility and mutual respect among the Burmans and ethnic minorities.
 We were told by many Burmans: “We ask forgiveness that we did not care about or stand with the ethnic people who have been under attack all these years.
 We know now the suffering they face.
 We ask for forgiveness and are sorry.
 We are so thankful that, when we flee to their areas, they help us and risk their lives to save us.
 We all need to work together for freedom, and all people’s value and rights must be upheld.
 We are committed to that.”